CommittedTeam/CommitCanvas/README.md

 - `pre-commits install`
 - `pre-commit install --hook-type commit-msg`

-Please see the [link](https://pre-commit.com/) for more info about installation and usage of `pre-commit`.
+Please see the [link](https://pre-commit.com/) for more info about installation and usage of `pre-commit`

 ## Run the main application